CapSkyHook/ruby_chess_clone/README.md

 # ruby_chess_clone
 Implementation of chess game built with Ruby for the console.
 The requirements for this project were based on the specifications given in the instructions below.

-# Chess

-Write a [chess game][wiki-chess] in an object-oriented way. **Please read all through the various phases before proceeding.**

-Please split your program into multiple files.
-Use [require_relative](http://www.ruby-doc.org/core-2.1.2/Kernel.html#method-i-require_relative) to load files.
-Make separate files for each class.
-Give files `snake_case` titles.

 ## Phase I: Pieces